MikeLvl76/TICTACTOE/README.md

 - AI vs AI
 - Player vs AI

-AI has multiple behaviors but they appear randomly and if IA can also play randomly.
+AI has multiple behaviors but they appear randomly.